android-ui-testing/Cookbook/docs/content/practices/state_clearing.md

 ## Problem:

-We run `Test1`, it executes some http calls, saves some data to files and database.
+We run `Test1`, it performs some http requests, saves some data to files and database.
 <br/>When `Test1` finished, `Test2` will be launched.
 <br/>However, `Test1` left some data on the device which can be a reason of `Test2` failing.